Mattia04/a-Lot-of-Pendulums/README.md

 ## TODOs

 - Add documentation to the classes
+- Add Symplectic integrator
 - Make the visualization (in c++)
 - Complete this file

+### Other things I don't know

+Maybe it's better to think a different file structure for the local libraries, now it's kind of a complicated structure.

 ## Project overview